 Almost 6,000 children are currently living in care in Ireland, with nearly 90% of those in foster care.
-As of October 2022, 87% of children in care had an allocated social worker, meaning over 750 children did not have this support.
+As of January 2023, only 84% of children in care had an allocated social worker; 873 children did not have this support.